OscarKodes/100-Days-of-Data-Projects/README.md

 - Polish up Texas housing notebook and add cover image

 - Create a copy and use it for regression template creation

+---

+### Day 20 - July 19th, 2022

+**Tasks Done**

+- Fix order of Texas housing models for a more organized process

+- Update regression template code